Grape Varieties

 SIEGERREBE

-Vitis Vinifera- freely pollinated seedling of Madeline Angevine apparenty.
+Vitis Vinifera- freely pollinated seedling of Madeline Angevine apparently.

-Three Choirs have quite alot.
-I planted an acre at Tenterden and have encouraged a new planting at Kingscote this year (2012).
+Three Choirs have quite a lot.
+I planted an acre at Tenterden and have encouraged a new planting at Kingscote (2012).

 SCHONBURGER